btmorr/leifdb/README.md

 General application:
 - Add scripts for starting a cluster / changing membership (probably something to the tune of [Docker] + [Kubernetes] + [Terraform])
 - Performance benchmarking (see the "Measurement" section of [Paxos Made Live] for a couple of ways to set up benchmarks) (also, compare performance with differing levels of debug logging turned on)
-- Dashboard for visualization / management of a cluster? (a la [Consul])

 ## Prior art